Dealing with debt during the coronavirus pandemic: Tips to help ease the impact

 Some attorneys may also offer free services or charge a reduced fee.
 There may also be legal aid offices or legal clinics in your area that will offer their services for free if you meet certain criteria.

 If you simply don't have enough income to pay what you owe, you may also consider filing for bankruptcy.
 Bankruptcy is designed to give you a fresh start while providing legal protections from most debt collection efforts.
 There are long term financial and legal consequences for bankruptcy, so you should consult a bankruptcy attorney to learn more.
-Other resources on bankruptcy can be found at the U.S. Department of Justice website: a and .
+Other resources on bankruptcy can be found at the U.S. Department of Justice website: a bankruptcy information sheet and frequently asked questions about bankruptcy .

 Sign up for the latest financial tips and information right to your inbox.